impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

   build:
 ```

-According to [the Workflow docs](https://web.archive.org/web/20230614021117/https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow){:target="_blank" rel="noopener"}:
+According to [the Workflow docs](https://web.archive.org/web/20230614021117/https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow){:target="_blank" rel="noopener" }:

 > A workflow run is made up of one or more jobs, which run in parallel by default.

 This workflow has just one job, named `build`.
 The word `build` is not a special keyword in the YAML file, the way `jobs` is.
 It's just the name that RBENV's core team has chosen for the one and only job in this file.
-[The Github docs](https://web.archive.org/web/20230614021117/https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow){:target="_blank" rel="noopener"} give this example of the YAML structure for a workflow:
+[The Github docs](https://web.archive.org/web/20230614021117/https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow){:target="_blank" rel="noopener" } give this example of the YAML structure for a workflow:

 ```
 jobs: